 What are superfoods?

-Superfoods are defined as nutrient-rich foods which are especially beneficial for health and well-being.
+Superfoods are nutrient-rich foods which are especially beneficial for health and well-being.
 In some cases, superfoods help heal or prevent certain medical conditions, such as cancer, disease, eczema and digestive problems.

 On the other hand, “as healthful as superfoods might be, the use of the term is largely a marketing tool,” writes Live Science in their “What are Superfoods?” article.
 The term itself isn’t regulated in Canada or the USA, leading to inconsistent use, overuse, and unreliable information surrounding the word.
 The lack of regulations in North America is a contrast to that of the European Union, who implemented a ban of the term in 2007.
 The EU’s regulations state that the word “superfood” can not be used to describe a food or product, “unless it is accompanied by a specific authorized health claim that explains to consumers why the product is good for their health,” notes a BBC News article from 2007.